Doctor Who: Aftershows

 When the revived series of Doctor Who was brought back, an aftershow series was created by the BBC, titled Doctor Who Confidential.
-There have been three aftershow series created, with the latest one titled Doctor Who: The Fan Show, which began airing from the tenth series.
+There have been five aftershow series created, with the latest one titled Doctor Who: Unleashed, which began airing from the 60th anniversary specials.
 Each series follows behind-the-scenes footage on the making of Doctor Who through clips and interviews with the cast, production crew and other people, including those who have participated in the television series in some manner.
 Each episode deals with a different topic, and in most cases refers to the Doctor Who episode that preceded it.

-Charity episodes
+Charity episodes and appearances

-In 1983, coinciding with the series' 20th anniversary, The Five Doctors was shown as part of the annual BBC Children in Need Appeal, however it was not a charity-based production, simply scheduled within the line-up of Friday 25 November 1983.
+In 1983, coinciding with the series' 20th anniversary, "The Five Doctors" was shown as part of the annual BBC Children in Need Appeal, however it was not a charity-based production, simply scheduled within the line-up of Friday 25 November 1983.
 This was the programme's first co-production with Australian broadcaster ABC.
 At 90 minutes long it was the longest single episode of Doctor Who produced to date.
 It featured three of the first five Doctors, a new actor to replace the deceased William Hartnell, and unused footage to represent Tom Baker.

 In 1993, for the franchise's 30th anniversary, another charity special, Dimensions in Time, was produced for Children in Need, featuring all the surviving actors who played the Doctor and a number of previous companions.
 It also featured a crossover with the soap opera EastEnders, the action taking place in the latter's Albert Square location and around Greenwich.
 The special was one of several special 3D programmes the BBC produced at the time, using a 3D system that made use of the Pulfrich effect, requiring glasses with one darkened lens; the picture would look normal to those viewers who watched without the glasses.

 In 1999, another special, Doctor Who and the Curse of Fatal Death, was made for Comic Relief and later released on VHS.
 An affectionate parody of the television series, it was split into four segments, mimicking the traditional serial format, complete with cliffhangers, and running down the same corridor several times when being chased (the version released on video was split into only two episodes).
 In the story, the Doctor (Rowan Atkinson) encounters both the Master (Jonathan Pryce) and the Daleks.
 During the special, the Doctor is forced to regenerate several times, with his subsequent incarnations played by, in order, Richard E. Grant, Jim Broadbent, Hugh Grant, and Joanna Lumley.
 The script was written by Steven Moffat, later to be head writer and executive producer of the revived series.